5 tips for future-proofing content

-We’ll discuss those issues in more detail as we explore five different ways that you can help to future-proof your content strategy, ensuring that you can keep rocking it for years to come.
+We’ll discuss those issues in more detail as we explore five ways you can help to future-proof your content strategy, ensuring that you can keep rocking it for years to come.

 Tip #1: Remember that publishing is just the first step

-Allowing your content to live (long) and prosper is a lot like caring for that new plant you just bought for your porch.
-Just like you can’t expect mother nature to take care of your plant because you put it outside, you can’t expect your intended audience to find your article simply because you published it.
-This isn’t merely a call for sharing your work on the proper social channels, though you definitely need to be doing that, too.
+Allowing your content to live (long) and prosper is a lot like caring for that new plant you recently bought and placed on your porch.
+You can’t expect mother nature to take care of your plant because you put it outside, so you can’t expect your intended audience to find your article simply because you published it.
+This isn’t merely a call for sharing your work on the proper social channels, though you definitely need to do that, too.

 Tip #2: Stay agile and anticipate